How Does Unlimited PTO Work? Learn the Pros and Cons

 Unfortunately, unlimited vacation isn’t so simple from a policy or a practical standpoint.

-If you’re thinking about switching your PTO policy, take the time to consider why you want to do so.
+If you’re thinking about switching to an unlimited PTO policy, take the time to consider why you want to do so.

 At the end of the day, any PTO policy should be designed to promote employee wellness.
 Encouraging employees to take time off, setting good examples at the executive and managerial levels, and being upfront about the parameters around your policy can help your company reach this goal—no matter which PTO policy you choose.